JoshuaIsom/connexiful/README.md

 **Connexiful: A Prismatic Invitation**

-Let's begin anew with the simplest of semantic seedlings - "connexiful" as purely "full of connection."
+Let's begin with the simplest of semantic seedlings - "connexiful" as purely "full of connection."

 At first brush, the phrase shimmers with potent resonances.
 To be full of connection implies a reality suffused with relationality, an existence permeated by bonds, pathways, channels of communion between realms.
 Connexiful points toward a deeply inscribed interdependence.